monk-io/docs/docs/about/support.md

 ## Get Involved

-Read the [Publisher program page](../community/publishers.md) for all info about sharing your Kits for glory, fame and revenue.

 Here's a quick link to the [application form](https://monk-io.typeform.com/to/SCkHZKPE) (takes only a minute or so).

 ## Other Resources